PX4/PX4-Devguide/en/tutorials/camera_trigger.md

 #### Camera configuration :

+We use a Sony QX-1 with a 16-50mm f3.5-5.6 lens for this example.

-We need to avoid autofocus and metering lag when the camera is triggered, so :
+To avoid autofocus and metering lag when the camera is triggered, the following guidelines should be followed :

 * Manual focus to infinity
 * Set camera to continuous shooting mode
 * Manually set exposure and aperture

-ISO
-White balance
-Lens used
-White balance manual, focus to infinity, aperture to lowest, and after setting these params the highest speed possible to acquire a good amount of light
+* ISO should be set as low as possible
+* Manual white balance suitable for scene

 #### Mission planning :